Version control: Graph structure

 In the presence of merges, the resulting graph is no longer a tree, as nodes can have multiple parents, but is instead a rooted directed acyclic graph (DAG).
 The graph is acyclic since parents are always backwards in time, and rooted because there is an oldest version.
 Assuming there is a trunk, merges from branches can be considered as "external" to the tree – the changes in the branch are packaged up as a patch, which is applied to HEAD (of the trunk), creating a new revision without any explicit reference to the branch, and preserving the tree structure.
 Thus, while the actual relations between versions form a DAG, this can be considered a tree plus merges, and the trunk itself is a line.

 In distributed revision control, in the presence of multiple repositories these may be based on a single original version (a root of the tree), but there need not be an original root - instead there can be a separate root (oldest revision) for each repository.
 This can happen, for example, if two people start working on a project separately.
 Similarly, in the presence of multiple data sets (multiple projects) that exchange data or merge, there is no single root, though for simplicity one may think of one project as primary and the other as secondary, merged into the first with or without its own revision history.

 Specialized strategies

-Engineering revision control developed from formalized processes based on tracking revisions of early blueprints or bluelines.
+Engineering revision control developed from formalized processes based on tracking revisions of early blueprints or bluelines"MIL-STD-100G: Department of Defense Standard Practice for Engineering Drawings" (1997).
 This system of control implicitly allowed returning to an earlier state of the design, for cases in which an engineering dead-end was reached in the development of the design.
 A revision table was used to keep track of the changes made.
 Additionally, the modified areas of the drawing were highlighted using revision clouds.